 Conference: Human Rights in a Time of Populism

-The Human Rights in a Time of Populism conference will discuss the challenges that current developments characterized as populist pose to the goals of the international human rights system, and more broadly the relationship between human rights and populism, and strategies for dealing with the current challenges.
+The Human Rights in a Time of Populism conference will discuss the challenges that current developments characterized as populist pose to the goals of the international human rights system.

-- Have human rights NGOs or institutions contributed unintentionally to the rise of populism by provoking backlash; if so what should human rights NGOs or institutions do in the face of populist backlash; does increased populism point in other ways to lessons that should be learned by human rights NGOs or institutions?
+Have human rights NGOs or institutions contributed unintentionally to the rise of populism by provoking backlash?
+Does increased populism point in other ways to lessons that should be learned by human rights NGOs or institutions?

-Speakers will address these questions generally, and within particular national or regional contexts, such as the Philippines, Latin America, the United Kingdom, Western or Eastern Europe, and the United States.
+Speakers will address these questions generally and within particular national or regional contexts.